RashulRajput/Search-Engine/README.md

 This project searches a text file that contains three fields in each line.
 An example would be

-"Mohammad Arwani Mohammad.arwani@ogr.altinbas.edu.tr" .The program will search through the file using the algorithm of choice.
+"Rashul Rajput 22bcs16545@cuchd.in" .The program will search through the file using the algorithm of choice.
 Three algorithms are available, ANY, NONE, ALL.

 Usage
 Explaining the arguments